akashe/Python-Code-Generation/README.md

 #### Evaluation metrics:
 We used Rouge-L metric which matches the longest subsequence.
 In code, there is a fixed structure with snippets following each other to build on previous snippets.
 In machine translation, the same words can come in the beginning and at the end to form the same meaning so n-grams based evaluation metric makes sense.
 Since in the code, n-grams presenting anywhere doesn't make sense, we chose [ROUGE-L metric](https://www.aclweb.org/anthology/P04-1077.pdf).
 It gives score according to matching of the longest common subsequence in target and output codes.
 We get a maximum of 15.8 ROUGE-L score on the validation set.
+Refer [this file](https://github.com/akashe/Python-Code-Generation/blob/main/Conala_with_original_data_with_python_embeddings.ipynb) for code.

 #### Experiments:
 Here are the different experiments we did, and their corresponding files.